‘They invade your body… control your mind… blow you apart!’

 The film stars Ian McCulloch (Zombie Flesh Eaters; The Ghoul), Louise Marleau (The Possession of Virginia) and Marino Masé (Play Motel; The Red Queen Kills Seven Times).
 Progressive rock band Goblin (Deep Red) provided the score.

 A large ship drifts into New York Harbour, seemingly abandoned.
 The ship is discovered to be carrying large containers of coffee, hidden inside of which are a series of football-sized green eggs.
-The crew sent in to explore the ghost ship find the mutilated remains of the former crew gathered in one place, and they soon discover the reason why: when disturbed, the green eggs explode, spraying a viscous liquid over everything.
-The liquid is toxic to living creatures, and causes the body to immediately explode.
+The crew sent in to explore the ghost ship finds the mutilated remains of the former crew gathered in one place, and they soon discover the reason why: when disturbed, the green eggs explode, spraying a viscous liquid over everything.
+The liquid is toxic to living creatures and causes the body to immediately explode.

 The military’s answer to this phenomenon is Colonel Stella Holmes (Marleau).
 She establishes a link between the green eggs and a recent mission to Mars that ended badly for the two astronauts who descended to the planet.
 One of them disappeared, and the other, Commander Hubbard (McCulloch), had a breakdown and subsequently became an alcoholic.